Kotlin/dokka/README.md

         // Property used for manual addition of files to the classpath
         // This property does not override the classpath collected automatically but appends to it classpath = [new File("$buildDir/other.jar")]

-        // By default, sourceRoots are taken from Kotlin Plugin, subProjects and kotlinTasks, following roots will be appended to them sourceRoots = [files('src/main/kotlin')]

         // List of files with module and package documentation
         // https://kotlinlang.org/docs/reference/kotlin-doc.html#module-and-package-documentation